 This quiet walk on the Asgard Plateau passes several interesting sights with fantastic Grose Valley views to enjoy from multiple vantage points.

-The trailhead of the walking track to Thor Head, Asgard Swamp, and Asgard Mine is located on Victoria Falls Road (see map location).
+The trailhead for this walk is located on Victoria Falls Road (see map location).

 To get there, turn into Victoria Falls Road from the Great Western Highway in Mount Victoria, and continue driving for approximately 4 km.
-The trailhead is signposted (see photo), and there is space for several cars to park.
+The trailhead is signposted (see photo), with ample parking space for several cars.

-Victoria Falls Road is unsealed but is in good condition.
-Be extra careful after rainfall when potholes may appear.
+Victoria Falls Road is unsealed but is in good condition, but be extra careful after rainfall when potholes may appear.

 Map and Highlights

-This walking track is located on the Asgard Plateau in the Victoria Falls and Blackheath area of the Blue Mountains.
+This hike is located on the Asgard Plateau in the Victoria Falls and Blackheath area of the Blue Mountains.
 The Ikara Head Trail is also located in this area.

 The trail to the Asgard Head Lookout is only about 3 km long, but the various side trails turn this adventure into a 9 km return walking track.

-You can go to the Asgard Head vantage point first (at the end of the trail) and do the side trails on your way back.
+You can go to the lookout at the end of the trail first and do the side trails on your way back.
 Or you can do the side trails first before going to Asgard Head.

 Track highlights and milestones: